JustCallMeAD/MsalAuthInMaui/README.md

 1. Create a secure `ASP.NET Core Web API` application
 2. Deploy the `ASP.NET Core Web API` application in Azure
-3. Create and configure an `Azure B2C` app registration to provide authentication workflows
+3. Create and configure an `Azure AD B2C` app registration to provide authentication workflows
 4. Create a `.NET MAUI` application
 5. Configure our `.NET MAUI` application to authenticate users and get an access token
 6. Call our secure `ASP.NET Core Web API` application from our `.NET MAUI` application

 As you can see there are many steps in this demo, so let's get to it.

-### Create a secure ASP.NET Core Web API Application
+### Secure ASP.NET Core Web API Application

+In this demo, we are going to start by creating an `ASP.NET Core Web API ` application using the default template, which will not be secure.
+We are going to make it secure by using the `Microsoft identity` platform.

+We will create an `Azure AD B2C` app registration to provide an authentication flow, and configure our `ASP.NET Core Web API` application to use it.

+And finally, we will deploy the `ASP.NET Core Web API` application to Azure.

+#### ASP.NET Core Web API Application

 ![Create a new ASP.NET Core Web API project](images/e735adc8086673e19e0b451f7e5530b1b15d2813ed7cb7baa561628baae02fd6.png)